tekchapagain/next_word_prediction/README.md

 # next_word_prediction

-# Create a new virtualenv and Activate it
+# Create a virtualenv and Activate it
 `virtualenv -v venv
 .\venv\Scripts\activate`